 If you want good quality and do not mind products that are gently worn, buying used is a great option.
 You can often get a $300 rod in decent condition for less than $100.
 The same goes for reels.
-Be aware that the warranties are generally not transferrable.
+Be aware that the warranties are generally not transferable.
 However, if the product is good enough to warranty it will probably last a long time.
-You can buy used gear on ebay or several fishing gear websites.
+You can buy used gear on eBay or several fishing gear websites.

 However, your best bet is buying something in person.
 Go to a resale shop or buy from somebody on craigslist.
 This allows you to inspect the merchandise before buying.
 Try out the reel to make sure there are no cracks or mechanical issues.
 Check the rod for any fraying or other issues.
 If possible, put the two together and try casting a few times.
 This will ensure that you get a quality product at a great price.

 Another alternative is to get a combo package if your just starting out.
 I recently bought an amazing fly fishing out from Amazon.
 You can read my review in this article The Best Fly Rod Combo Under $100. (link to post) This setup has everything to go from the box to the water.

 -Staying Close to Home

 Many people spend thousands of dollars between airfare and hotels to get to what they think is the perfect fly fishing spot.
 It is true that some spots are better than others.
 It is also true that the scenery might be better in Colorado than it is near your home.
 However, your skill is the biggest single contributing factor to fly fishing success.?
 This means you will have almost as good a chance at your local stream versus flying across the country.